The Episcopal Diocese of Hawai'i

 Picture

 In 2013, the Diocese of Hawai'i developed the formation program, Waiolaihui'ia ("gathering of the waters"), for canonically resident communicants who have been recommended for further discernment and formation toward ordination to Holy Orders.
-Students who are accepted into Waiolaihui'ia are required to attend 10 weekends per year, as well as complete Pastoral Care education, for a total of 3 1/2 years.
-Weekends begin on Friday afternoon and conclude on Sunday afternoon.
+Students were required to attend 10 weekends per year, as well as complete Pastoral Care education, for a total of 3 1/2 years.

 Contact: